 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step by step installation Proxmox Virtual Environment on a Linux server.
+I will show you through the step-by-step installation of Proxmox Virtual Environment on a Linux server.

 Install Proxmox VE on Linux

 Step 1.
 First, download the iso image from the official website.
 Once the download is finished follow each step of this guide in order to get a successful installation on your server or computer.